Rick Tuttle: Personal life

-Tuttle met his first wife, Muff Singer (February 14, 1942 – January 16, 2005), while both were working on Robert F. Kennedy's presidential campaign in California.
+Tuttle met his first wife, Muff Singer, while both were working on Robert F. Kennedy's presidential campaign in California.
 They married in 1976.
 A Phi Beta Kappa graduate of the University of Texas at Austin and former Peace Corps volunteer in the Philippines, she would later become campaign coordinator and the first administrative assistant of Howard Berman while he was a member of the California State Assembly, prior to his election to the U.S. Congress.
 She left government service to pursue a career as a successful writer of children's books.
-Born in Chicago, Illinois, she died of ovarian cancer at their Los Angeles home.
+Born in Chicago, Illinois, she died of ovarian cancer on January 15, 2005 at their Los Angeles home.
 Rick Tuttle and Muff Singer are the parents of one daughter, Sarah Emily.

-In 2008 Tuttle married Rebecca Rona, a professional writer and social, environmental and political activist.
+In 2008, Tuttle married Rebecca Rona, a professional writer and social, environmental and political activist.
 She founded the grassroots organization Together, which for a decade promoted human relations and understanding; worked to end fracking and oil extraction in the Inglewood Oil Field, and has been the driving force behind an effort to convince Culver City to form the Culver City Equity and Human Relations Committee.
 In 2018, she was honored by the Los Angeles County Democratic Party with the Eleanor and Franklin Roosevelt Award as Democrat of the Year for her Assembly District.
 Currently she serves as communications director of South Los Angeles Health Projects.

 In his spare time Tuttle is an avid basketball fan and, by 2002, was the second-oldest full-court basketball player in Los Angeles.